About Jok Dau

 In 2005, the Sudan government and Sudan People Liberation Movement/Army (SPLM/A) signed a historic landmark Comprehensive Peace Agreement (CPA) that ended two decades of major hostility.
 When I learned about the CPA, I decided to visit my home village in 2007 for the first time since I left Sudan in 1987.
 I went to my village of Piol in Southern Sudan where the unprecedented annihilation was not a surprise to me.
 There I realized the issue of health as a major problem and set as a foal.
 I then request the people of my new nation and state to help the people of Piol to get better health services.
 Along with my cousin Bol Aweng we created a steering committee and start to develop the Buckeye Clinic.

-After South Sudan became an independent nation in July 2011, I returned and was married.
-In 2013, along with Steve Walker I returned to arrange future plans for the Buckeye clinic.
+After South Sudan became an independent nation in July 2001, I returned to my home country and was married.
+In 2013, along with Steve Walker, I traveled to my home village of Piol to arrange future plans for the Buckeye Clinic.
 I then decided to stay in South Sudan with my wife.
-I found a job with the United Nations Agency for International Development (USAID) assisting with capacity building in the Government of South Sudan Ministry of Finance.
-I worked there until December 2013 when I was evacuated to Kenya when the civil war broke out.
-I returned in Juba when the USAID office re-opened, and worked there until the program was de-funded in 2014.
-I now have a son and live in Juba.
+I found a job with the United Nations Agency for International Development (USAID) assisting with capacity building in the Government of South Sudan Ministry of Finance where I worked until December 2013 when civil war broke out, and we were evacuated to Kenya.
+I returned to Juba with the USAID office reopened and worked there until the program was defunded in 2014.